 Essentially, this study shows us that serious infections are rare, and most children categorised as at risk of sepsis’ can be managed conservatively with little intervention other than observation.
 Our current guidelines have very poor specificity.
 While they tell us to investigate and treat many children, we as clinicians often rely on our clinical judgement and essentially ‘do nothing’.

 Observation and good clear red flagging must not be underestimated.
 Instead of continuing to research more and better early predictors of sepsis, such as point-of-care biomarkers, perhaps we should look at this from another angle.
-The lens’s focus can also be flipped; we also need more research on how it can be safe NOT to do anything.
+The lens’s focus can also be flipped; we need more research on how it can be safe NOT to do anything.

 What do the authors think?

-The Infections in Children in the Emergency Department (ICED) study is a single centre, prospective observational study.
-The study describes unique and carefully curated clinical data of febrile children with warning signs of sepsis, from a period prior to the implementation of the NICE sepsis guidelines.
+The Infections in Children in the Emergency Department (ICED) study is a single-centre, prospective observational study.
+The study describes unique and carefully curated clinical data of febrile children with warning signs of sepsis from a period prior to the implementation of the NICE sepsis guidelines.

-Our results confirm what many paediatricians dealing with acutely unwell febrile children already suspected: that many febrile children have warning signs of sepsis, but that the large majority have non-life threatening infections.
+Our results confirm what many paediatricians dealing with acutely unwell febrile children already suspected: that many febrile children have warning signs of sepsis but that the large majority have non-life-threatening infections.

 Our findings will hopefully contribute to ongoing discussions about the use of sepsis screening tools in paediatric emergency medicine.
 Our study makes it clear that current tools lead to a high number of false positive cases, and their usefulness in routine clinical care in paediatric emergency medicine should be questioned.
-Escalation to senior decision makers of all children with warning signs of sepsis should be aspired, but is seldomly feasible in clinical practice and with unproven impact on reducing missed cases and optimising clinical care for the total cohort of febrile children.
+Escalation to senior decision makers of all children with warning signs of sepsis should be aspired but is seldom feasible in clinical practice and with unproven impact on reducing missed cases and optimising clinical care for the total cohort of febrile children.

 Although all children with serious infections would have been detected by the various sepsis tools, it is now evident that we need better tools to more selectively identify children at the highest risk of sepsis.
-Future studies should explore the utility of machine learning as well as the potential of combining clinical signs and symptoms with point of care biomarkers.
+Future studies should explore the utility of machine learning as well as the potential of combining clinical signs and symptoms with point-of-care biomarkers.